atulyaxd/WikBot/README.md

 1. At present the server may go down due to unavailability.
 ***do report if you find any***

+## Additional
+1. This is also available for voice assistants, refer https://github.com/itsatulya/Pratibha-Voice-Assistant.

 ***Feel free to use but don't forget to mention credit***